build-on-aws/content/posts/lightsail-vs-aws-compute-comparing-costs-with-aws-pricing-calculator/index.md

 Total charges: $13.67 for a WordPress site with global delivery

-The example uses a discounted price for the CDN, which is $2.50 USD / month after the first year.
+The Lightsail example uses a discounted price for the CDN, which is $2.50 USD / month after the first year.
 No discounts were applied to the EC2 deployment which could lower the cost.

 ### Example 2